One-loop beta-functions of quartic enhanced tensor field theories: One-loop beta-functions of the model

 The contribution to the amplitude brought by the graphs $m^{(c)}$ is \bea \sum_{c=1}^{d} K_{m^{(c)}} S_{m^{(c)}} ( \{p\}) &=& \sum_{c=1}^{d} 2 \big(- \frac{\lambda^{(c)}}{2} \big) \sum_{\{q_{\check c}\}} \frac{1}{({|{\bf q}_{\check c}|}^{2 b} + \vert p_{c}\vert^{2 b} + \mu )} \crcr &=& \sum_{c=1}^{d} \sum_{\{q_{\check c}\}} (- \lambda^{(c)}) \frac{1}{({|{\bf q}_{\check c}|}^{2 b} + \vert p_{c}\vert^{2 b} + \mu )} \,, \eea where $K_{m^{(c)}} = 2$, for any $c$.

 \item In the second class of graphs denoted each $n^{(c)}$, the amplitude has divergence degree $\omega_{d;+}(n^{(c)}) = \frac{D}{2}$.
 This graph belongs to the class I in Table \ref{tab:listprim1}.
-Figure \ref{fig:n1} shows $n^{(c)}$ at rank $d=3$ with horizontal line colored by index $c$.
+Figure \ref{fig:n1} shows $n^{(c)}$ at order $d=3$ with horizontal line colored by index $c$.

 The sum of Feynman amplitude associated with the graph $n{(c)}$ yields \bea \sum_{c=1}^{d} K_{n^{(c)}} S_{n^{(c)}} ( \{p\}) &=& \frac12 \sum_{c=1}^{d} (-\lambda_{+}^{(c)} ) \sum_{q_{c}} \frac{\vert q_{c}\vert^{2 a}}{(\vert q_{c}\vert ^{2 b} + {|{\bf p}_{\check c}|}^{2 b} + \mu)}\,, \eea where $K_{n^{(c)}} = 1$ for any $c$. \end{itemize}